Build an Options Screener with an API: IV Scanner, Exposure Alerts, and Flow Detection | FlashAlpha

 Frequently Asked Questions

-An options screener API provides pre-computed analytics (IV rank, IV percentile, VRP, GEX regime, skew, exposure data) via REST endpoints, letting you filter and rank thousands of tickers programmatically without sourcing raw option chains or computing metrics yourself.
-FlashAlpha's /v1/stock/{symbol}/summary endpoint returns all key screening metrics in a single call.
+An options screener API provides pre-computed analytics (IV rank, VRP, GEX regime, skew, exposure data) via REST endpoints, letting you filter and rank thousands of tickers programmatically without sourcing raw option chains or computing metrics yourself.
+FlashAlpha's POST /v1/screener ranks the universe on metrics like iv_rank_30d in a single call, and /v1/stock/{symbol}/summary returns a full per-symbol snapshot for drill-down.

 Yes.
 Poll the summary endpoint on a schedule and compare readings over time.
 Detect GEX regime flips, IV rank spikes (>15 points in one day), and gamma flip level crossovers.
 For contract-level analysis, use the /optionquote/{ticker} endpoint to find contracts where volume exceeds open interest by 3x or more.